GLOBAL MARKETS-Stocks kick off big central bank week near peaks | Business

 GLOBAL MARKETS-Stocks kick off big central bank week near peaks

 World stocks kicked off a big week for central bank meetings near record highs, helped by bets of fiscal stimulus in Japan and undeterred by concerns of interest rate hikes that have instead hit bonds hard.
-The MSCI world equities index, which tracks shares in 50 countries, rose 0.2% by 0934 GMT on Monday, just below a record high hit in September as stronger-than-expected earnings offset worries over inflation and supply bottlenecks.
+The MSCI world equities index rose 0.2% by 1230 GMT on Monday, marching closer to the record high hit in September and consolidating the gains seen over the past few weeks when optimism over the earnings season offset worries over inflation pressures and a slowing economic recovery.

 World stocks kicked off a big week for central bank meetings near record highs, helped by bets of fiscal stimulus in Japan and undeterred by concerns of interest rate hikes that have instead hit bonds hard.

-The MSCI world equities index, which tracks shares in 50 countries, rose 0.2% by 0934 GMT on Monday, just below a record high hit in September as stronger-than-expected earnings offset worries over inflation and supply bottlenecks.
-Japan's Nikkei rose 2.6% after Prime Minister Fumio Kishida's Liberal Democratic Party won an unexpectedly comfortable victory, raising hopes for political stability and stimulus in the term ahead.
+The MSCI world equities index rose 0.2% by 1230 GMT on Monday, marching closer to the record high hit in September and consolidating the gains seen over the past few weeks when optimism over the earnings season offset worries over inflation pressures and a slowing economic recovery.
+Japan's Nikkei rose 2.6% after Prime Minister Fumio Kishida's Liberal Democratic Party won an unexpected comfortable victory, raising hopes for political stability and stimulus in the term ahead.

-Trade elsewhere in equities was soft, with MSCI's index of Asia-Pacific shares outside Japan dragging 0.3% lower by selling in Hong Kong after data showed a sharper-than-expected contraction of Chinese factory activity.
-S&P 500 futures rose 0.5%.
+Trade elsewhere in equities was soft, with MSCI's index of Asia-Pacific shares outside Japan dragged 0.2% lower by selling in Hong Kong after data showed a sharper-than-expected contraction of Chinese factory activity.
+S&P 500 and Nasdaq futures rose 0.3-0.4%.

-The yield on two-year Treasuries, which had soared to an almost 20-month high of 0.5640% last week, was last up about 1.4 basis points at 0.5149%.
-Benchmark 10-year Treasury yields were up 2.2 bps at 1.5838%.
-The U.S. dollar was little changed against a basket of currencies, remaining near a 2-1/2-week high ahead of the Fed policy decision.
-The greenback approached a 1-1/2-week high against the yen as the safe-haven Japanese currency weakened after a strong showing for the ruling party in weekend elections
+The U.S. dollar consolidated gains ahead of the Fed meeting which is widely expected to announce a tapering of stimulus.
+The dollar was 0.1% softer against a basket six rivals, while it hit a 1-1/2-week high against the yen as the safe-haven Japanese currency weakened after the weekend elections.

-Commodities also stabilized, with a slight easing of oil prices and a further drop in Chinese coal prices pushing them 50% below last month's record high.
+Commodities also stabilised with a further drop in Chinese coal prices pushing them 50% below last month's record high.
+Oil prices reversed earlier declines with Brent crude futures last up 1% at $84.56 per barrel, helped by expectations of strong demand.
 LIVE MEETINGS

 Fed funds futures are pricing in hikes beginning early in the second half of 2022 and Goldman Sachs pulled forward its hike forecast to July next year from the third quarter of 2023.
 "While maintaining the view that most of the inflation we are seeing will prove transitory, a risk management mindset has taken over, and developed market central banks are now changing tack," analysts at Goldman Sachs said in a late-Friday note.

-"The Bank of England looks likely to raise rates (and) the Reserve Bank of Australia appears to have abandoned its yield curve peg."
-Swaps pricing points a better-than-even chance of the BoE hiking on Thursday, while the RBA will likely make some sort of guidance adjustment after again declining to defend its yield target on Monday.
+"The Bank of England looks likely to raise rates (and) the Reserve Bank of Australia appears to have abandoned its yield curve peg," they added.
+Swaps pricing points to a better-than-even chance of the BoE hiking on Thursday, while the RBA will likely make some sort of guidance adjustment after again declining to defend its yield target on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)